Looyyd/loyd-blog/_posts/ai-impact-cybersecurity.md

 This straightforward equation highlights the core relationship between productivity (output per worker), the size of the workforce, and the overall demand for a particular job or industry.
 By exploring how AI-driven productivity improvements and changing demand influence this relationship, we can gain valuable insights into the potential effects of AI on the cybersecurity workforce.

-Of course, using this formula the Evolution of workforce can be estimated by the evolution of demand and the evolution of productivity.
+Of course, using this formula the **evolution of workforce can be estimated by the evolution of demand and the evolution of productivity**.

 # Impact on Productivity of a General Technology: ChatGPT